mochell/PiCLES/README.md

 5. The test will run and display the results in the terminal.

 ## Basic model structure
-PiCLES follows the modular model structure from Oceananigans.jl (https://clima.github.io/OceananigansDocumentation/stable/), but it does not share objects with it.
+PiCLES follows the modular model structure from [Oceananigans.jl](https://clima.github.io/OceananigansDocumentation/stable/), but it does not share objects with it.
 Functionality from Oceananigans does currently not work in PiCLES.

 A minimal working example is the following (XX.jl):